-- Raw vs cooked: Can dogs eat raw bones?
+- Raw vs cooked: Can dogs eat raw (uncooked) bones?
 Most experts agree that it’s much safer to give your dog raw bones than cooked.
 Cooking causes bones to soften and increases the risk of bones splintering when chewed.
 Raw bones are also an excellent source of minerals and vitamins.
 However, raw bones may contain bacteria that cause food-borne disease, so talk with your vet about how to handle the bones safely to prevent illness in you and your dog.

 - Bone size: Opt for large, thick bones rather than small or narrow bones.
 Dogs are less likely to chew down large bones into shards and smaller pieces they can swallow.

 - Existing stomach problems: If your dog suffers from stomach issues, irritable bowel, or frequent diarrhea, then it’s a good idea to take all bones off the table.
 Bone marrow is extremely rich and can exacerbate these problems.

 Can dogs eat cooked beef bones?
 There’s been some disagreement among experts in the past on this issue, but the consensus these days is that cooked bones, regardless of the type, are not good for dogs.
 Talk with your vet about feeding your dog cooked beef bones.

 Can dogs eat cooked chicken bones (or raw, for that matter)?
 The consensus on chicken bones of any kind is a resounding NO. Why?
 Chicken bones, especially when cooked, easily break and splinter.
-This can cause your dog to choke from bones getting caught in his throat.
+This can cause your dog to choke from bones getting caught in their throat.

 Even worse, the sharp, splintered bones can puncture your dog’s gastrointestinal tract, which not only can cause extreme pain and infection but can also lead to death if not treated immediately.